MicrosoftDocs/well-architected/well-architected/devops/health-monitoring.md

 - Make logs and metrics available for [critical internal dependencies]#logs-for-internal-dependencies).
 - Implement [black-box monitoring](#black-box-monitoring) to measure platform services and the resulting customer experience.
 - Implement [detailed instrumentation](#instrumentation) in the application code to better understand the customer experience.
-- Leverage [white-box monitoring](#white-box-monitoring) to instrument the application with semantic logs and metrics.
+- Apply [white-box monitoring](#white-box-monitoring) to instrument the application with semantic logs and metrics.

 ## Distributed tracing